Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Experiments

-\textbf{The Alternatives of RADIO.} Our method remains effective for vision-only self-supervised learning (SSL) models.
+\textbf{The Alternatives of RADIO.} Our method still works well for vision self-supervised learning models.
 In particular, we replaced RADIO with DINOv2~\cite{oquab2023dinov2} and ConvNext-L~\cite{woo2023convnext}.
 As shown in Tab.~\ref{tab:alter_radio}, our method still proves effective for vision-only SSL models, with a significant improvement in accuracy (40.34 vs 32.38).
 However, there is a gap between RADIO and DINOv2.
 This means both a semantic and spatial-aware visual expert is needed to achieve better results.
 CoLVA with ConvNext CLIP demonstrates a superior understanding of text markers (TM) compared to DINOv2 and RADIO but exhibits worse overall performance.

-\textbf{Analysis on Different Match Types.} From detailed results of Tab.~\ref{tab:match_bench_result}, MLLMs work better in matching based on object size (SZ), shape (SP), and textual or LOGO markers (TM).
-These three types require focusing solely on the object itself, indicating that current MLLMs possess proficient object-level perception and understanding.
-In contrast, MLLMs find it more challenging to match based on object relative position (RP), object orientation and movement (OO), and binding relationships with other objects (BR).
-These require MLLMs to understand the interrelationships between objects and infer information that remains invariant across time and space.

-\textbf{CoLVA Failure Cases Analysis.} We have observed that CoLVA tends to fail when performing matching in densely populated object scenarios, as illustrated in Fig.~\ref{fig:colva_fail_cases}.
-One reason for this is that CoLVA is prone to hallucinations regarding the query object in multi-object, multi-image contexts.
-For instance, in the left example of Fig.~\ref{fig:colva_fail_cases}, CoLVA correctly identifies the query object as a player.
-However, in the second image, it mistakenly hallucinates object-7, which is actually a horse, as the matched player.
-Additionally, in multi-view scenarios, CoLVA is susceptible to incorrectly matching another object based on partial information of the query object from a single viewpoint.